Measurement Guide

 Body Shape by Measurements: Find Yours

-Measure your shoulders, bust, waist, and hips.
-Divide waist by hips for your WHR, and compare bust to hips.
-These ratios determine whether you are hourglass, pear, apple, rectangle, or inverted triangle.
-Our calculator does this math instantly.
+Measure your shoulders, bust, waist, and hips in inches or centimeters.
+Divide waist by hips to get your WHR (waist-to-hip ratio), then compare bust to hips.
+These ratios place you into one of five categories: hourglass, pear, apple, rectangle, or inverted triangle.
+Our free calculator does this math for you in seconds.

 1